Sister Agnes Elliott, RSHM, established the Marymount Manhattan College archive in 1974.

 The George and Ethel Martin Papers

 George and Ethel Martin began as dancers on Broadway and in movie musicals and moved on to choreography, directing and stage management.
 Their collection of sixteen boxes includes scores and sheet music for musicals from the 1940s to the 1990s, videotape and theatre ephemera, such as souvenir jackets given to the cast and crew of Broadway.
-View the guide to the Martin Papers.
+View the guide to the Martin Papers and the Addendum to the Martin Papers.

 Marymount Manhattan College